Go straight to content

 The waste management companies need to address technological issues of sustainable processing av waste, including incineration and reuse/recycling as well as use of energy and effectiveness, in an Arctic context.
 Furthermore, the sustainable waste management includes co-operation with Arctic local communities to ensure understanding and acceptance of customers and users, for instance in following the sorting guidelines.
 These challenges are not limited to one country, and are to a large extent shared by the northernmost regions in all Arctic states.
 This also creates opportunities for knowledge and experience sharing and collaboration on region-tailored solutions, including new business possibilities.

-The WANO project aims at producing new knowledge on the development of sustainable waste management in the northernmost regions in the High North.
+The WANO project aimed at producing new knowledge on the development of sustainable waste management in the northernmost regions in the High North.
 Moreover, the project’s overarching ambition is to build sustainable business-to-business and business-to-research networks, both nationally and internationally.

 Contact